 require well-lit exhibition areas, unique rooms for meetings, special events, or the

-comforts of an accessible, professional-quality performance venue, this dynamic arts
+comforts of an accessible, professional-quality performance venue has a space that fits

 including a conference room overlooking the Cultural District towards downtown.
 These